 The Test driven development with InSpec module helps answer the first question.
 Here you'll learn how to use InSpec together with Test Kitchen to automatically verify a basic web server configuration.
 You'll follow the test-driven approach by first writing a test, watching it fail, and then writing just enough code to make it pass.

 The Unit test with ChefSpec module helps answer the second question.
 Here you'll learn how to use ChefSpec to speed up the feedback cycle even more by simulating the execution of your resources in memory without the need to create test instances.

 InSpec can not only help you verify your system's configuration, but it can also help you achieve your compliance goals.
-The Compliance Automation and Integrated Compliance tracks show you how to assess your infrastructure's adherence to compliance requirements, remediate compliance failures, and monitor your infrastructure on an ongoing basis.
+The Compliance Automation with InSpec and Integrated Compliance with Chef tracks show you how to assess your infrastructure's adherence to compliance requirements, correct compliance failures, and monitor your infrastructure on an ongoing basis.